Professional Liability Insurance in Texas

 Are there any exclusions in professional liability insurance?

-A professional liability policy covers a wide range of lawsuits, but it won't cover intentional harm you cause to others.
+A professional liability policy covers a wide range of lawsuits, but won't cover intentional harm you cause to others.
 Most insurance companies exclude:

 • The illegal violation of any law, regulation, or statute